jagonzalr/HTTPVerbs/README.md

 ## Version 1.0 (Current version)
 - Methods for HTTP verbs (GEt, POST, PUT, DELETE)
-- Method for execution any HTTP operation
+- Method to execute any HTTP operation

 ## Usage
 Download both the .h and .m files and add them to your project.